jcardonadcdev/DevSummit2014-realtime/README.md

 ### Using Python script
 - Open a command prompt or terminal window
 - Navigate to the scripts directory that is in the repository
 - Run "socket_feeder.py -h" to see the arguments for the script.
+All arguments are optional.
 They are:
-    - Mandatory
-        - Path to the simulated data file.
-The data is in "../data/WorkerSimulation.csv"
+    - -d Path to the simulated data file.
+The default is "../data/WorkerSimulation.csv"
-        - TCP Socket port to connect to.
-If you imported the GeoEventConfig.xml file that came with the repository, the port is 5565.
+    - -p TCP Socket port to connect to.
+The default is 5565.
-    - Optional
     - -i interval between messages in milliseconds.
 The default is 100
     - -n name of the machine to connect to.
 The default is "localhost"
     - -s flag to skip the first line of the data file.
 The default is True
     - -l flag to loop continuously through the data.
 The default is False

 ## Using the websites